ethnicrise/ethnicrise.github.io/_posts/2020-01-15-liberal-hydra.md

 ### Nelson Maldonado-Torres | Writes:

-Any decent history of the university in the United States, and, indeed, in the Western world, will have to count Ethnic Studies as one of the most original and influential contributions of the U.S. academy to the array of fields and sciences that constitute the modern Western
+Any decent history of the university in the United States, and indeed in the Western world, will have to count Ethnic Studies as one of the most original and influential contributions of the U.S. academy to the array of fields and sciences that constitute the modern Western